 5. The recipe can be one of your own or one you’ve seen elsewhere, but make sure to credit the source.
 You are very welcome to republish old recipes/posts but please add the information about this challenge as listed above with the Shop Local badge.

 6. All entries will be added to a Pinterest Group Board – Shop Local

-7. The challenge runs from the first day of the month to the last.
-A new challenge Linky will be added here at the beginning of each month and a separate round up of the entries will be written up at the start of the new month.
+7. The challenge runs from the first day of the month to the last and a full round up of the entries with links will be written up shortly after.